This article was originally published in June 2018. It has been updated to reflect current information.

 CONNECT WITH US

-Information contained herein has been obtained by sources we consider reliable, but is not guaranteed, and we are not soliciting any action based upon it.
-Any opinions expressed are those of the author and based on interpretation of data available at the time of original publication of this article.
+This material is being provided for educational and informational purposes only.
+D.A.
+Davidson & Co. is a registered broker-dealer and registered investment adviser that does not provide tax or legal advice.
+Information contained herein has been obtained by sources we consider reliable but is not guaranteed and we are not soliciting any action based upon it.
+Any opinions expressed are based on our interpretation of the data available to us at the time of the original article.
 These opinions are subject to change at any time without notice.
-Investors should consult their financial and/or tax advisor before implementing any investment plan.
+Copyright D.A.
+Davidson & Co., 2025.
+All rights reserved.
+Member FINRA and SIPC.